CZKikin/CZKikin/README.md

 - 💬 Ask me about coding, networking, anything ya want 🤘
 - 📫 How to reach me: krystofsadlik13@seznam.cz
 - 💻 My favourite text/code editor is VIM/NeoVIM.
 I like it Vanilla ( ͡° ͜ʖ ͡°)
-- 🤐 I speak Czech/Slovak (almost same language.. if you did't know), english
+- 🤐 I speak Czech and English
-- 🕢 Iam coding for about 4 years now.
-1.5 year professionally.
+- 🕢 Iam coding for about 5 years now.
+2 years professionally.
-- 🖥 I have won (with my team) 2018/2019 Merkur perFEKT challange.
+- 🖥 I have won (with my team) 2018/2019 Merkur perFEKT challange and 3rd place at UTB STOČ 2019.

 ### Languages and Tools: